kleinmann-orm/kleinmann-orm/docs/contrib/pydantic.rst

 There is much to unpack here.

 Firstly, we defined a ``PydanticMeta`` block, and in there is configuration options for the pydantic model creator.
-See :class:`tortoise.contrib.pydantic.creator.PydanticMeta` for the available options.
+See :class:`kleinmann.contrib.pydantic.creator.PydanticMeta` for the available options.

 Secondly, we excluded ``created_at`` in both models, as we decided it provided no benefit.

 Thirly, we added two callables: ``name_length`` and ``events_num``.
 We want these as part of the result set.
 Note that callables/computed fields require manual specification of return type, as without this we can't determine the record type which is needed to create a valid Pydantic schema.
-This is not needed for standard Tortoise ORM fields, as the fields already define a valid type.
+This is not needed for standard Kleinmann ORM fields, as the fields already define a valid type.

-Note that the Pydantic serializer can't call async methods, but since the tortoise helpers pre-fetch relational data, it is available before serialization.
+Note that the Pydantic serializer can't call async methods, but since the kleinmann helpers pre-fetch relational data, it is available before serialization.
 So we don't need to await the relation.
-We should however protect against the case where no prefetching was done, hence catching and handling the ``tortoise.exceptions.NoValuesFetched`` exception.
+We should however protect against the case where no prefetching was done, hence catching and handling the ``kleinmann.exceptions.NoValuesFetched`` exception.

 Next we create our `Pydantic Model <https://pydantic-docs.helpmanual.io/usage/models/>`__ using ``pydantic_model_creator``:

 .. code-block:: py3

-    from tortoise import Tortoise
+    from kleinmann import Kleinmann

-    Tortoise.init_models(["__main__"], "models")
+    Kleinmann.init_models(["__main__"], "models")
     Tournament_Pydantic = pydantic_model_creator(Tournament)

 The JSON-Schema of ``Tournament_Pydantic`` is now: